 - 10 Best Delay Pedals – With Buyer’s Guide

-So what guitars were used on Stairway To Heaven?
+Guitars used on Stairway To Heaven

 Harmony Sovereign H1260

 The Harmony was Jimmy’s go-to guitar for writing and arranging during that period, he’s said to have written “Stairway To Heaven”, “Babe, I’m Gonna Leave You,” “Ramble On,” “Friends” and many others, and still has the guitar in his posession to this day – incredible for a guitar that you can still pick up for $700.

 Page told Guitar World: